jakewaldron/PlexEmail/README.md

 * date_days_back_to_search - Number of days to search backwards
 * date_hours_back_to_search - Number of hours to search backwards
 * date_minutes_back_to_search - Number of minutes to search backwards
+* plex_web_server_guid - If DLNA is enabled, this can be left blank; otherwise set this if using plex web links.
+Example (the portion of all X's is the value): https://app.plex.tv/web/app#!/server/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/details/%2Flibrary%2Fmetadata%2F43268

 #####Logging
 * logging_debug_level - Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)